renovatebot/renovate/docs/usage/configuration-options.md

 e.g. if you are on webpack@v1 currently then default behavior is a PR for upgrading to webpack@v3 and not for webpack@v2.
 If this setting is true then you would get one PR for webpack@v2 and one for webpack@v3.

+## separateMultipleMinor

+Configure this to `true` if you wish to receive one PR for every available minor version upgrade of a dependency for each major upgrade.

 ## stabilityDays

 If this is set to a non-zero value, _and_ an update contains a release timestamp header, then Renovate will check if the "stability days" have passed.